- Books, Literature, and Writing

 The monotonous tedium of living, to artistically circumvent.

-There were objects in brass, associated with ethereal quests
+There were brass objects associated with ethereal quests

-And those for routine uses that became generational bequests.
+And for routine uses that became generational bequests.

 As one age-division, apparently displaced its predecessor,